SNP on Course to Fall Short of Holyrood Majority

 According to The Scotsman’s survey, 45% of voters said they support independence versus 47% opposed.
 Excluding ‘not sures’, it’s now 49% in favour of independence versus 51% against…

-The most damning short-term news for Sturgeon, however, is the poll now indicates the SNP are on-track to fall short of a majority in May’s Holyrood elections, returning 64 MSPs – one short of an overall majority.
+The most damning short-term news for Sturgeon, however, is the poll now indicates the SNP are on-track to miss out on a majority in May’s Holyrood elections, returning 64 MSPs – one short of an overall majority.
 The last poll Guido saw had the SNP on course for a one seat majority, which the latest week of SNP scandal has managed to erode.
-This would be a disaster for the the SNP, who have insisted a Holyrood majority would be a mandate for their second referendum…
+This would be a disaster for the SNP, who have insisted a Holyrood majority would be a mandate for their second referendum…